flashvenom/surefire/README.md

 # Surefire AMS
-An insurance agency management system for independant P&C brokers.
-Designed with speed and efficiency in mind, it features several built-in productivity tools and well as an advanced plugin system for consolodating APIs, writing custom integrations and providing a platform to use your data with your own AI prompts.
+An insurance agency management system for independent P&C brokers.
+Designed with speed and efficiency in mind, it features several built-in productivity tools and well as an advanced plugin system for consolidating APIs, writing custom integrations and providing a platform to use your data with your own AI prompts.

 ## Download
 **Alpha Preview v1.0.1**